 - This is a collaborative, multi-institution, interdisciplinary research project involving six faculty members in the area of coupled human-natural systems.
 The project links agent-based modeling of human behaviours driving land use / land cover change (LULCC), preferences for vegetation cover and vegetation management, land market modeling, field work, remote sensing, and ecosystem modeling of landscape carbon balance in low-density human-dominated landscapes (suburban and exurban residential landscapes).
 My team will develop agent-based land market models, whose effects will be compared to the non-market land allocation mechanism used in the original SLUCE model.

-And for something a little different that combines art and science, see the 2015 Bridges lecture "Dancing the math of complex systems:
+- And for something a little different that combines art and science, see the 2015 Bridges lecture "Dancing the math of complex systems":

 Contact Dawn Parker for more information on research opportunities.
 See CV and websites for details of grants and publications.

 Graduate student supervision